luisico/gold-standard-images/README.md

 # Building artifacts

+Read the [Bootstrapping](#bootstrapping) section below before attempting to build images for any provider.

-First select the VM to produce, ie:
+Select the VM to build, ie:
 ``` sh
 vm_name=CentOS-7.2.1511
 ```

-Then, run Packer in parallel to generate the artifacts.
+And run Packer in parallel to generate images for all providers.
 Note that due to an incompatibility between VirtualBox and KVM running concurrently, builds need to be split:
 ``` sh
 packer build -var-file=templates/site.json -var-file=templates/os/${vm_name}.json $opts --only=virtualbox,aws templates/main.json
 packer build -var-file=templates/site.json -var-file=templates/os/${vm_name}.json $opts --except=virtualbox,aws templates/main.json
 ```

+Use Packer options `--only` and `--except` to select a set of providers to build.

 Variables used by Packer templates are set in `templates/site.json` and the the OS specific templates found in directory `templates/os`.
-They can also be overriden in the command line using the `-var` option.
+They can also be overridden in the command line using the `-var` option.
 A complete list of variables can be found at the top of `templates/main.json`.
 For example:
 ``` sh
 -var version=0.0.0
 ```